carolinemyers/journal-club.github.io/_pages/about.md

   - /about.html
 ---

-I am a current graduate student within the NYU Department of Psychology and Center for Neural Science.
-I am a researcher and lab manager in the Carrasco Lab under Dr. Marisa Carrasco.
+I am a current graduate student within the NYU Department of Psychology and Center for Neural Science, where I am a researcher and lab manager in the Carrasco Lab under Dr. Marisa Carrasco.
 I am interested in visual perception and attention, with a particular focus on how visual perception changes over the course of human development.
 My other research interests include eye movements and microsaccadic suppression, decision-making and uncertainty, and individual and group-level differences in music perception.

 Participate in research!
 ======